saleae/SampleAnalyzer/readme.md

 Because your analyzer hasn't been loaded yet, GDB will notify you that it can't find this function, and ask if you want to automatically set this breakpoint if a library with a matching function is loaded in the future.
 Type y <enter>

 Then return to the application and add your analyzer.
 This should trigger the breakpoint.

+## Updating an Existing Analyzer to use CMake & GitHub Actions

+If you maintain an existing C++ analyzer, or wish to fork and update someone else's analyzer, please follow these steps.

+1. Delete the contents of the existing repository, except for the source directory.
+2. Copy the contents of this sample repository into the existing analyzer, except for the src and docs directories.
+3. Rename the existing source directory to src.
+4. In the new CMakeLists.txt file, make the following changes:
+  - In the line `project(SimpleSerialAnalyzer)`, replace `SimpleSerialAnalyzer` with the name of the existing analyzer, for example `project(I2CAnalyzer)`
+  - In the section `set(SOURCES`, replace all of the existing source code file names with the file names of the existing source code.
+5. Update the readme!
+Feel free to just reference the SampleAnalyzer repository, or copy over the build instructions.
+6. Try the build instructions to make sure the analyzer still builds, or commit this to GitHub to have GitHub actions build it for you!
+7. Once you're ready to create a release, add a tag to your last commit to trigger GitHub to publish a release.